karenlqy/Udacity-Data-Analyst-Nanodegree/P3-Data Wrangling with SQL/report.md

 Here we can see that all the issue with street names are updated.

 #### Auditing zip code
-During auditing, we spot the following issue:
-- Zipcode followed by mail box: 19148-9996
-- State before zipcod: PA 19132

-We will deal with these issue using the following code:
 ```python
 def is_postcode(elem):
     """check if elem is a postcode"""